SamSeenX/easy-github-username-migration/README.md

-# RenGitHub - Safely Change Your GitHub Username
+# Easy GitHub Username Migration

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Platform](https://img.shields.io/badge/Platform-macOS%20%7C%20Linux-blue.svg)]()
 [![Shell](https://img.shields.io/badge/Shell-Bash-orange.svg)]()

-**RenGitHub** is a powerful bash script that helps you safely migrate your GitHub username across all your repositories.
-It clones your repos, finds all references to your old username, shows you a detailed report, and only applies changes after your confirmation.
+I recently changed my GitHub username and realized there's no easy way to update all the references scattered across my repositories — README links, git remotes, package configs, you name it.
+So I built **easy-github-username-migration** to handle it for me.
+It clones all your repos, finds every reference to your old username, shows you exactly what it'll change, and only applies updates after you confirm.
+I figured if I needed this, others probably do too — so here it is!

 ## 🤔 Why Change Your GitHub Username?